swiftlang/swift/README.md

 This will build the swift compiler, but will not rebuild the standard library or any other target.
 Building the `swift-stdlib` target as an additional layer of testing from time to time is also a good idea.
+To build just the standard library, run:

     ninja swift-stdlib

-This command will rebuild the stdlib and skip the `benchmarks` target.
-This is great for developers interested in working on the standard library.

 It is always a good idea to do a full build after using `update-checkout`.